Jannik Vestergaard: Youth level

 Besides Denmark, Vestergaard was also eligible to represent Germany through his German mother.

 Vestergaard represented the Denmark national youth teams at under-18, under-19, under-20 and under-21 levels.
 He received his first call-up to the Denmark senior team in August 2013, describing it as his "dream" to play for the country, and he made his debut later that month in a match against Poland.
 His first goal for Denmark came in his first competitive game, against Sweden in the European Championship play-off return leg on 17 November 2015.

 He represented the Denmark U21 team at the 2015 UEFA European Under-21 Championship in the Czech Republic, and scored in a 2–1 defeat of the host nation in the opening match at the Eden Arena in Prague.

 Senior level

 Vestergaard was a member of Denmark's squad at the 2018 FIFA World Cup in Russia, but did not make any appearances in the tournament.

-In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals.
+In June 2021, Vestergaard was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals.

+Following Denmark's failure to qualify for the 2026 FIFA World Cup, Vestergaard announced his retirement from the national team on 17 April 2026.